If you’re looking for a simple warmer activity, you’ll be want to be sure to try fortunately unfortunately. Keep on reading to find out more about it!

-I love to have a few no-prep, no materials required ESL activities in my back pocket.
+I love to have a few no-prep, no materials required ESL speaking and listening activities in my back pocket.
 I’m sure everyone does who sets foot in a classroom!
 After all, you never really know when you’re going to get a last-minute class thrown at you, or have a few extra minutes at the end of class with nothing planned.

 Materials Required: None